Here’s How to Identify a Non-FDA-Cleared Cap Before It Wastes Your Money and Damages Your Hair

 It’s doubtful that the manufacturers even know, and much more likely that they’re simply trying to capitalize on a trend with lights that either do nothing or make your hair fall out faster.

 Bonus: Nameless eBay Zombies

-It really shouldn’t have to be said but getting your medical equipment from ebay is a risky idea at best.
-If you’re absolutely dead-set on doing so, just know that the only FDA-cleared sellers are Illumiflow, Grivamax, Capillus, Hairmax and iRestore.
-Everything else is a scam.
+It really shouldn’t have to be said but getting your medical equipment from eBay is a risky idea at best if it’s not from a reputable company.

 Everything else is likely a scam.

 What Laser Cap Therapy Companies Should You Consider?

 If you are serious about fighting hair loss, hair thinning, and working to regrow your hair you need to take the right approach.

 In our opinion, finding a reputable company that provides top-notch FDA clearance along with great customer support is the first step.